frameshiftgenomics/mosaic-cli-releases/README.md

 ## Dependencies

 You need at least `samtools` and `bcftools` executables, which the CLI calls out to.
+You will also need htslib version 1.10 which is used by mosdepth.

 If you're dealing with S3 files, you need the `aws` executable as well.